arya1234/arya1234/README.md

 My knowledge of the __"C++"__ programming language and my current study of __Python__ gives me an advantage when it comes to understanding the concepts and math behind machine learning and data science.
 I was able to learn, comprehend and produce the code as a result.
 Currently, I am learning additional programming languages like "R," which was necessary to become a "Machine Learning Engineer" or "Data Scientist."

-Below is a list of some of the skills that I've gained throughout my experience of working with data science and machine learning.
+Given below are some of the skills that I've gained throughout my experience of working with data science and machine learning.
 Learning these important __tools__ and __techniques__ helped me build __machine learning projects__ and understand their work in full detail.
 Feel free to take a look.

 ## 🎬📠 My GitHub Summary: